DevExpress-Examples/maui-populate-pdf-file-forms/README.md

 > NOTE
 >
-> This project requires PDF document processing functionality available in [DevExpress Office File API (Basic)](https://www.devexpress.com/buy).
-You can obtain this product as part of the following DevExpress subscriptions: Universal, DXperience, WinForms, WPF, and ASP.NET.
+> This example requires the [DevExpress Office File API (Basic)](https://www.devexpress.com/buy).
+The DevExpress Office File API (Basic Edition) is included in the following DevExpress Subscriptions: Universal, DXperience, WinForms, WPF, and

 This example implements a view that opens a PDF File, obtains form fields, and allows you to populate them.
-Note that the sample application supports a limited set of PDF file form fields, but you can extend the functionality according to your needs.
+The sample application supports a limited set of PDF form fields.
+You can extend the capabilities of this sample (and support additional PDF form fields) as requirements dictate.

 <img src="https://github.com/DevExpress-Examples/maui-populate-pdf-file-forms/assets/12169834/9b4feece-ddd1-452a-ab9e-71402d6657f3" width="30%"/>